deephaven-examples/deephaven-plus-cryptowatch/README.md

 Each unique combination of coin/exchange/currency performs a single REST API request from CryptoWatch.
 These requests take 0.015 CryptoWatch credits.

 To use the code in this repository, open the script `/data/notebooks/Pull_Coins_Currencies_From_Exchanges_CryptoWatch.py`.
 Edit the `coins`, `exchanges`, and `currencies` lists to contain any coins, exchanges, and currencies you are interested in.
+Additionally, if you wish to write the crypto data to your local machine, set `write_flag` to True (if it isn't already).
+Run the script from the console and it will start pulling (and optionally writing) historical crypto data for a large range of [granularities](https://docs.cryptowat.ch/rest-api/markets/ohlc).

 To see a list of valid assets and exchanges, type the following: